What is a shoulder press?

 Making the shoulder press a part of your regular training regime will help you perform daily activities more effectively, and make you less likely to pick up injuries while doing other activities involving your upper body and arms.

 To get you started, here are some of our favourites.
-If you're new to the exercise, start with the shoulder press with dumbbells before moving on to the intermediate level exercises.
+If you're new to the exercise, start with the dumbbell shoulder press or shoulder press machine before moving on to the intermediate level exercises.

 If you’re not sure if any of the above exercises are suitable for you, please consult your doctor before you start it.
 Need guidance on how to perform the exercise?
 Ask a personal trainer at your gym.